What Is a Breast Augmentation?

 The patient is usually given advice on caring for the breasts after breast augmentation.
 This may involve minimal massage and several follow-up exercises.

-If you would like to find out more about breast augmentation, arrange an informative consultation with Dr. Hoschander or Dr. Kessler by contacting us today.
+If you would like to find out more about breast augmentation, arrange an informative consultation with one of our board-certified plastic surgeons, Dr. Hoschander by contacting our New York City office today..